10 Most Popular Desserts in America

 You can't go wrong with any kind of chocolate cake, especially a rich German chocolate cake.
 Chalermsak/Shutterstock

-The first chocolate cakes in American history were actually "Mahogany cakes" and they date back to the late 1800s.
-Recipes for mahogany cakes first appeared cookbooks like Sarah Tyson Rorer's "The Philadelphia Cookbook" around 1886.
 Around the same time, Sam German was perfecting sweet baking chocolate for Baker's chocolate company, which they named for him.
-But "German's Chocolate" never caught on until late 1950.
-That's when the Dallas Morning Star published the recipe for what we now know as German chocolate cake; America fell hard, and the rest is history.
+But "German's Chocolate" didn't catch on until late 1950.
+That's when the Dallas Morning Star published the recipe for what we now know as German chocolate cake, and the rest is history.

 Advertisement

-1: Fudge
+1. Fudge

 chocolate fudge

-The only problem with fudge is that it's nearly impossible to eat just a square or two.
-And in the world of fudge, there's a flavor for everyone.
+In the world of fudge, there's a flavor for everyone.
 Traditionalists can stick with the milk or dark chocolate versions, while nut enthusiasts might incorporate walnuts or macadamias for a little extra crunch.

 The best part about fudge is that it's easy to whip up, even for children.
 Plus, fudge makes an excellent gift for any occasion.
-If you've never had the pleasure of sampling homemade fudge, give it a try so that you'll forever understand why this rich sweet has captivated American dessert-lovers for more than 100 years.
+If you've never had the pleasure of sampling homemade fudge, give it a try so that you'll forever understand why this rich sweet has captivated North American dessert-lovers for more than 100 years.

 Most Popular Desserts in the U.S.A.